The Master's degree program in Social Economics qualifies you to meet great challenges in business, government, and society.

 The Master's degree program in Comparative Social Policy and Welfare (COSOPO) is unique in Austria, offering an opportunity to study social policy from a comparative European perspective.
 Students can study on a part-time basis and part of the program is held at European partner universities.
 The COSOPO program is held entirely in English.

 Even if your undergraduate degree is not in Social Economics, you can still enroll in the Master's degree program in Social Economics.
-The pre-requisite is being able to show you have had 12 ECTS credits in the subject area of of Societal and Social Policy, 12 ECTS credits in Business Administration, and 12 ECTS credits in the subject area of Sociology.
-If you lack some of the required ECTS credits, you can still be admitted to the program on condition (in the form of taking individual courses, but only up to a maximum of 20 ECTS credits).
+The pre-requisite is proof of 12 ECTS credits in the subject area of of Societal and Social Policy, 12 ECTS credits in Business Administration, and 12 ECTS credits in the subject area of Sociology.
+If you lack some of the required ECTS credits, you can still be admitted to the program under certain conditions (meaning you will have to take individual courses, but only up to a maximum of 40 ECTS credits).
 Detailed information is available in the curriculum under §2 Admission Requirements.

 In general, yes.
-However, courses requiring on-site attendance take place throughout the day (such as immersion courses, seminars) so that you must have a certain amount of flexibility in your schedule..
+However, courses requiring on-site attendance take place throughout the day (such as immersion courses, seminars) so your schedule must be flexible to a certain extent.

 There are no formal requirements for proficiency in English, however, you should be able to understand articles and textbooks written in English.
 During the semester you can improve your English through independent studies.